alexandra-chron/relm_unmt/README.md

 # Introduction

-This paper presents a method to fine-tune of a pretrained monolingual LM (on a high-resource language) to a low-resource language, in order to serve as initialization of an Unsupervised NMT (UNMT) encoder-decoder model.
+This paper presents a method to fine-tune of a pretrained monolingual LM (on a high-resource language) to a low-resource language, to serve as initialization of an Unsupervised NMT (UNMT) encoder-decoder model.
  To this end, we propose a vocabulary extension method to allow fine-tuning.

 Our method, entitled **RE-LM**, provides very competitive UNMT results in low-resource -